Last Updated on September 27, 2022

 In the majority of cases, the goal kick will be taken by the goalkeeper, but it can in fact be taken by any member of the defending team.
 Certain conditions apply to the taking of a goal kick – the ball has to be stationary and opponents have to stay outside the penalty area until it has been taken.

-In a bet of this kind the bookmaker might offer a spread of 8-10 goal kicks during the match.
-Bettors will buy at 10 if they think there will be more than 10 goal kicks or sell at 8 if they think there will be less than 8.
-If there are eventually 12 goal kicks during the match, then a £100 bet would pay out like this:
+Alternatively, your chosen sportsbook may provide you with a spread on the number of goal kicks.
+In a bet of this kind,, the bookmaker could offer a spread of 8-10 goal kicks during the match.
+Bettors will buy at ten if they think there will be more than ten goal kicks or sell at eight if they believe there will be less than 8.
+If there are eventually 12 goal kicks during the match, then a £100 bet would payout like this:

 Bought at 10 – the bet has won.
 There were two more than ten goal kicks, and so the profit on the bet will be £200

 Sold at 8 – the bet has lost.
 There were four more than eight goal kicks, and so the loss will be £400.